atabak-alishiri/llm-recommender-system/README.md

 ## LLM Integration

-In this project, LLMs play a critical role in the **content-based filtering** part of the recommendation system.
-We use pre-trained models like **BERT** (Bidirectional Encoder Representations from Transformers) to process and understand user reviews.
-The LLMs are utilized to:
+In this project, Large Language Models (LLMs) play a critical role in the **content-based filtering** part of the recommendation system.
+We leverage models like **BERT** and **GPT** to process user reviews, extracting meaningful semantic embeddings that reflect the content and sentiment of the reviews.

-1. **Summarize Reviews**: LLMs summarize long and detailed reviews into more concise representations, which helps in feature extraction.
-2. **Create Semantic Vectors**: LLMs are used to generate dense vector embeddings for each review.
-These embeddings capture not just keywords but the semantic meaning of the text.
-3. **Improve Recommendation Quality**: By incorporating LLM-generated review embeddings, the content-based filtering model can make more accurate predictions about books that are similar in both content and sentiment.

 ### Steps in LLM Integration:

-- **Text Preprocessing**: Reviews are cleaned, tokenized, and prepared for input to the LLM.
+1. **Review Preprocessing**: Cleaning, tokenizing, and preparing reviews for the LLM.
-- **Embedding Generation**: We pass each review through the LLM to generate an embedding that represents the review in vector space.
+2. **Embedding Generation**: Passing each review through an LLM to generate a vector representation.
-- **Review Summarization**: Long reviews are summarized for more efficient processing, while preserving important details.
-- **Similarity Computation**: The embeddings are then used to compute similarities between different books, allowing the system to recommend books that are semantically similar based on their reviews.
+3. **Similarity Computation**: Calculating the similarity between books based on their LLM-generated embeddings to improve recommendation accuracy.

-By incorporating LLMs, we enhance the recommendation engine’s ability to understand user sentiment and book content, leading to more meaningful and accurate recommendations.
+By using LLMs, we gain a deeper understanding of user preferences, resulting in more accurate and personalized recommendations.

 ---

-## Project Structure
+## Project Structure (Main Files and Folders)

-The repository is organized as follows:

 ```
 ├── data/                             # Contains data files for the project